-3.6 A timeline has now been set to produce a revised strategy for the Cabinet meeting on 13 January 2016.
-The timeline and activity plan is summarised below:
+3.6 A revised strategy will be considered by the Council's Cabinet on 13 January 2016.
+The timeline and activity plan to develop the Strategy is summarised below:

 Date: Week comm.
 Activity 19/10/2015 Agreement of stakeholder lists for discussions 26/10/2015 Information review - Discussions with Council officers and partners to include finance, planning, regeneration and economic development.
 This will be on a workshop and 1:1 basis.
 2/11/2015 Discussions with stakeholders in the six growth hubs to include business representatives, South Essex College and Members.
 At the same time identify new projects and priorities.
 9/11/2015 Draft first version of report and present to stakeholders.
 16/11/2015 Review report comments, complete amendments and produce second draft.
 Workshop with PTR O&S Members to discuss draft 23/11/2015 Report and strategy entered into Cabinet process 13/01/2016 Cabinet